Python-PyQt/PyQt6-Docs/sip.rst

         this is called by the destructor.

+.. py:data:: PyQt6.sip.SIP_ABI_VERSION

+    This is a Python integer object that represents the SIP ABI version number of the module as a 3 part hexadecimal number (e.g. v13.10.0 is represented as ``0x0d0a00``).

 .. py:data:: PyQt6.sip.SIP_VERSION

     This is a Python integer object that represents the SIP version number as